 Law enforcement agencies in South Carolina wishing to host a collection site should call the DEA contact for South Carolina, GS Debra Black, at 803-253-3441.

-See the DEA rule for more information on take-back event requirements here.
+See the DEA rule for more information on take-back event requirements.

 Only law enforcement and authorized collectors may maintain year-round collection receptacles or sites for disposal of prescription drugs and in accordance with DEA regulations.

-A complete list of the law enforcement and authorized collector sites allowed to accept unwanted medications from the public on a routine basis is available here.
+See a complete list of the law enforcement and authorized collector sites allowed to accept unwanted medications from the public on a routine basis.

 Who can become an "authorized collector?"